 Scope

-This standard defines requirements for two-phase heat transportation equipment (TPHTE), for use in spacecraft thermal control.
+This standard defines qualification and acceptance requirements for two-phase heat transportation equipment (TPHTE), for use in spacecraft thermal control.

-This standard is applicable to new hardware qualification activities.
+This standard is applicable to qualification and acceptance activities of new hardware.

+However, acceptance requirements of this Standard can be used for existing hardware, which has been qualified previously to other requirements than listed herein.

 Requirements for mechanical pump driven loops (MPDL) are not included in the present version of this Standard.

-This standard includes definitions, requirements and DRDs from ECSS-E-ST-10-02, ECSS-E-ST-10-03, and ECSS-E-ST-10-06 applicable to TPHTE qualification.
-Therefore, these three standards are not applicable to the qualification of TPHTE.

-This standard also includes definitions and part of the requirements of ECSS-E-ST-32-02 applicable to TPHTE qualification.
-ECSS-E-ST-32-02 is therefore applicable to the qualification of TPHTE.
+This standard also includes definitions and part of the requirements of ECSS-E-ST-32-02 applicable to TPHTE qualification and acceptance.

-This standard does not include requirements for acceptance of TPHTE.

-This standard may be tailored for the specific characteristic and constrains of a space project in conformance with ECSS-S-ST-00.
+This standard may be tailored for the specific characteristics and constraints of a space project in conformance with ECSS-S-ST-00.

 Normative references